jschirrmacher/zerberus/README.md

 # Zerberus

-Software for a robot, which chases racoons out of your garden.
+Software for a robot, which chases raccoons out of your garden.

-It is build using the [4WD Wild Thumper Chassis with 34:1 gear](https://www.pololu.com/product/1566) and a Raspberry Pi 4B.
+It is built using the [4WD Wild Thumper Chassis with 34:1 gear](https://www.pololu.com/product/1566) and a Raspberry Pi 4B.

 The software consists of several parts: